Ladybug Facts for Kids (Spots, Life Cycle, and Good Luck!)

 • Vacuum Gently: If ladybugs do enter, use a vacuum to collect them and release them outdoors promptly.

-Ladybug Themed Family Activities (Ages 3+)
+Ladybug Activities for Kids (Ages 3+)

 Ladybug Theme Activities